sshilko/moar/_posts/2014-9-9-APNS-Workers.md

 Starting supervisor will trigger starting "apnsd" worker because `autostart=true`
  and worker will be restarted immediately upon termination because `autorestart=true`.

+Keep in mind that **if supervisord process crashes** all the workers go down, thats edge-case scenario but never know,
+that why u should implement fallback solution and check for `hasWorkers()` with publisher.
+I personnaly just dispatch notifications inline with the same ApnsPHP library as a fallback, since the library is already there.

 #### Summary